 Practical exam (Portfolio 30% + Performance 10%)

 This component focuses on the process of creating devised drama.
-You will contribute as a performer to a piece of devised drama, and you will analyse and evaluate your own work in a portfolio, which may be written or spoken.
+You will contribute as a performer or designer to a piece of devised drama, and you will analyse and evaluate your own work in a written portfolio (2000 words).